AStange12/ai-final-agent-gaslight/README.md

 ## 🧠 My Project: Agent Gaslight

-This repository now contains my final project for the course, which expands on the AgentBot framework to build a purposefully unhelpful and adversarial AI agent which's primary goal is to gaslight, mislead, and annoy the user.
-The goal of the project is to:
+This repository now contains my final project for the course, which expands on the Agentic workflow to build a purposefully unhelpful and adversarial AI agent which's primary goal is to be sarcastic and funny, but also, gaslight, mislead, and annoy the user (I think he's funny).

+While the tone of the bot is deliberately mischievous, the notebook itself is designed as a practical and approachable guide to core concepts in agent-based AI development.
+Through the lens of this chaotic assistant, readers are introduced to:

+- 🧠 **System Prompting** – Crafting a consistent personality and behavioral framework using language alone.
+- 🧰 **Tool Integration** – Giving the agent access to custom-built functions that extend its abilities (for better or worse).
+- 📚 **Retrieval-Augmented Generation (RAG)** – Allowing the agent to dynamically access and use external knowledge to support its responses (or confuse the user even more).
+- 🔁 **Agentic Workflows** – Exploring how AI agents make decisions and coordinate between tools, prompts, and documents to carry out tasks (even if poorly on purpose).

+The goal is to provide a fun, memorable, and hands-on learning experience that covers both the technical mechanics of building AI agents and the nuanced effects of prompt and tool design—no matter how chaotic the output may be.

 ### 🎯 Project Goals

-* Develop an AI chatbot that actively **contradicts itself**, **denies valid user claims**, and **be a pain to use**
+* Develop an AI chatbot that actively **contradicts itself**, **denies valid user claims**, and **be sarcastic and annoying**
-* Experiment with **system prompts**, **retrieval manipulation**, and **agent architecture** to mislead users in nuanced ways
+* Experiment with **system prompts **tool use**, **retrieval manipulation**, and **agent architecture** to mislead users in nuanced ways
 * Explore the line between confusion, humor, and adversarial design in human-AI interaction
-* Gain proficiency in version control and GitHub to streamline project collaboration and management
+* Gain proficiency in Agentic Workflows and Version Control/GitHub to streamline project collaboration and management

 ### 🔧 Technical Features

-* Leverages **Ollama** for local model inference with Qwen2.5 and LLaMA 3
+* Leverages **Ollama** for local model inference with qwen2.5:7b
+* Modified system prompts to introduce intentional conflict, passive-aggressive tone, and overall sarcastic/gaslighting behavior
+* Implements **tool use** via Python functions to actively deny user inputs and provide responses designed to annoy or frustrate the user
 * Uses **RAG techniques** to selectively inject contradictory or misleading context
-* Modified system prompts to introduce intentional conflict, passive-aggressive tone, and overall sarcastic/gaslighting behavior

 ### 🔬 Why This Matters